Ric222/Ric222/Readme.md

 Helloooo!!
 I am Richa Agrawal.
-Welocme to my profile.
+Welcome to my profile.
 I am a finance professional and I love business analysis and analyzing data to derive insights and trends.
 I have gathered all my projects here.
 I have also been an entrepreneur for a short while managing overall strategy beginning from sourcing, brand positioning, supply chain,marketing and dispatch.